-Goals: To prepare the prospective teacher seeking a license in theatre/dance for the professional work.
+Goals: To prepare the prospective teacher seeking a license in dance/theatre for the professional work.

 Content: Techniques and content ideas for addressing the State of Minnesota Rules Chapter 8710.4300.subpart 3, curriculum and season planning considerations for the teacher, methods of evaluation creative work in an academic setting, best practices for the drama classroom, portfolio development, and the uses of drama techniques in teaching other content areas.
+This is a graduate course with graduate level expectations.